aleksgain/unraid-cleaner/README.md

 ---

 **⚠️ Important**: Always run with `--dry-run` first to preview changes.
 The script will permanently delete files when run without this flag.

-**💡 Pro Tip**: The speed improvements are most dramatic with large files and organized libraries - perfect for typical Unraid media server setups!